Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

 The composition law

 defines an abelian group structure on $\Or_X(\cO_X)$.
-Its neutral element is the class of the quadratic pre-isomorphism $m^{-1}:\cO_X\to \cO_X^{\otimes 2}$. \footnote{One can check that the composition of quadratic isomorphisms also induces this group structure.}
+Its neutral element is the class of the quadratic pre-isomorphism $m^{-1}:\cO_X\to \cO_X^{\otimes 2}$. \footnote{One can check that the composition of quadratic isomorphisms also induces this group structure.} Moreover, the preceding product induces an action of $\Or_X(\mathcal{O}_X)$ on $\Or_X(\cL)$.
+In fact, the set of orientations of $\cO_X$ has an interpretation in terms of torsors with coefficients in the sheaf $\mu_{2,X}$ of square roots of $X$, which we refer to as the sheaf of \emph{local orientations} of $X$

-Moreover, the preceding product induces an action of $\Or_X(\mathcal{O}_X)$ on $\Or_X(\cL)$.
-Next we record a fundamental fact about orientations whose proof is elementary and left to the reader. \end{num} \begin{thm} For any scheme $X$, there is a short exact sequence of abelian groups
+where the torsors are taken in the Zariski (or the Nisnevich) topology.
+This immediately yields the following result that is very useful in practice. \end{num} \begin{prop} For any scheme $X$, there is a short exact sequence of abelian groups

 where $\Pic(X)_2$ is the $2$-torsion subgroup of $\Pic(X)$.